medzarka/WSL-dev-setup/README.md

 # WSL-dev-setup

-Microsoft WSL based script to create and setup a Debian based machine for development.
+A script to create and setup a debian12-based machine for development on Microsoft WSL.